saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 ![](images/oci.12.png)

-Important: Copy and store the generated password.
+:memo: Copy and store the generated password.
 You'll need it later while creating the Java Cloud Service instance.

+:information_source: Swift Password is used for Swift client to access Object Storage for the purposes of backing up an Oracle Database System (DB System) database and JCS.
+OpenStack Object Storage (swift) is used for redundant, scalable data storage using clusters of standardized servers to store petabytes of accessible data.
+It is a long-term storage system for large amounts of static data which can be retrieved and updated.

 #### 2. Provision DBCS service in OCI using PSM ####
 Go back to OCI-C console, log into the My Services Dashboard, on the dashboard click on Database service and Select **Open Service Console** ..and on the service console, launch the provisioning wizard by clicking **Create Service**.